The Best Ancient Roman Colosseum Complete Planning Guide

 The stands were divided into sections according to social standing.
 The emperor carefully managed the separation of the different classes at all public spectacles.
 The Ima Cavea section was reserved for the emperor, politicians and vestal virgins, with their names having been written in their seats.
 The higher you go in the stadium, the poorer you were, with the top level available to the lowest class and the slaves.

-The Restoration of the Colosseum
+The Restoration Of The Roman Colosseum

 Because of the Colosseum’s 2,000 years of age and the effects of pollution, it has gone through regular and ongoing restorations.
 There was a major restoration program carried out in the 90’s costing almost $20m.
 Recent updates include a restoration of the external façade, which was completed in 2016, and in 2018 a new initiative was started with a focus on the underground passages, cages and rooms where prisoners, animals and gladiators were kept.

-Were there Gladiators in the Colosseum?
+Were There Gladiators In The Colosseum?

 Of course there were gladiators in the Colosseum, didn’t you see the movie?
 Also, there is a hostaria right across the street named Hostaria al Gladiatore and that couldn’t be right outside if it wasn’t authentic.